-2. On the Nightringer Configuration page, enter values for the parameters indicated in Table 2-10.
+2. On the Nightringer Configuration page, enter values for the parameters indicated in Table 2-9.

-Table 2-10.
+Table 2-9.
 Nightringer Configuration Parameters

 Web Page Item Description Enable Nightringer When the nightringer is enabled, the unit will attempt to register a second extension with the SIP server.
 Any calls made to this extension will play a ringtone.
 Nightringer Settings SIP Server Type the SIP server represented as either a numeric IP address in dotted decimal notation.
 Remote SIP Port Type the Remote SIP Port number (default 5060) (8 character limit).
 Local SIP Port Type the Local SIP Port number (default 5061) (8 character limit).
 Note: This value cannot be the same as the Local SIP Port found on the SIP Configuration Page.
 User ID Type the User ID (up to 64 alphanumeric characters).
 Authenticate ID Type the Authenticate ID (up to 64 alphanumeric characters).
 Authenticate Password Type the Authenticate Password (up to 64 alphanumeric characters).
 Re-registration Interval (in seconds) Type the SIP Registration lease time in seconds (default is 60 minutes) (8 character limit).
-Re-registration Interval (in seconds) Save Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Re-registration Interval (in seconds) Relay Rings to Multicast When selected, a user-defined audio file is sent to the specified multicast address and port when the night ringer is activated.
+Multicast Address Type the Multicast address.
+Multicast Port Type the Multicast port number.
+Save Click on the Save button to save your configuration settings.
+Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.